 The City's success in meeting the upcoming challenges will in large part be determined by the actions it takes in the coming years.
-While each chapter of the Comprehensive Plan includes a series of recommendations for the specific topic area, this Chapter focuses on the projects, studies, and code amendments necessary to implement the Comprehensive Plan.
+While each chapter of the Comprehensive Plan includes a series of recommendations for the specific topic area, this Chapter focuses on the projects, studies, code amendments, and other activities necessary to implement the Comprehensive Plan.
 The actions are grouped by timeframe for accomplishment of the specific action item.

-The City Manager, City Planner, and other department directors will be responsible for incorporating the various actions and projects into their annual work plans to ensure that projects and tasks are completed in accordance with the Comprehensive Plan.
+The City Manager, City Planner, and other Department Directors will be responsible for incorporating the various actions and projects into their annual work plans to ensure that projects and tasks are completed in accordance with the Comprehensive Plan.
 The Planning Office will report annually to City Council and to the Office of State Planning Coordination on the progress of implementation.